truqu/purescript-indexedDB/README.md

 ## Overview

+The `IDBCore` and `IDBFactory` are the two entry points required to create and connect to an indexed database.
+From there, modules are divided such that each of them covers a specific IDB interface.

+They are designed to be used as qualified imports such that each method gets prefixed with a menaingful namespace (e.g `IDBIndex.get`, `IDBObjectStore.openCursor` ...)

+Here's a quick example of what it look likes.
 ```purescript
 main :: Eff (idb :: IDB, exception :: EXCEPTION, console :: CONSOLE) Unit
 main = launchAff' do